1 Day in Rome Itinerary Roaming Through Italy’s Capital

 Colosseum

-A close-up view of the Colosseum in Rome, with its iconic arches and ancient stone structure under a cloudless sky, bustling with tourists.
+A close-up view of the Colosseum during 1 day in Rome, with its iconic arches and ancient stone structure under a cloudless sky, bustling with tourists.

-The most desirable ticket times—namely the morning hours when it’s not so hot—sell out the fastest, so you can imagine obtaining full experience and guided tours to the underground levels and attic are even harder to secure.
-The tickets are released 30 days in advance on the exact minute of the tour time; for example, if the tour time you’re seeking starts at 9:30 AM CEST, then the tickets will release at 9:30 AM CEST exactly 30 days before the designated date.
+The most desirable ticket times—namely the morning hours when it’s not so hot in the summer—sell out the fastest, so you can imagine obtaining full experience and guided tours to the underground levels and attic are even harder to secure!
+Tickets are released 30 days in advance on the exact minute of the tour time; for example, if the tour time you’re seeking starts at 9:30 AM CEST, then the tickets will release at 9:30 AM CEST exactly 30 days before the designated date.
 That being said, set an alarm if you’re seeking one of these more premiere packages, since a substantially smaller amount of these experiences are offered compared to the standard entry admission!

 Pro Tip: